Construction Science and Management (CSM)

 CSM 4368.
 Sustainable & Lean Construction Practices.

 This course covers environmentally sustainable and lean management practices in building design and construction.
-The LEED system will be used to guide the course on sustainable practices, which covers aspects of sustainable sites, water efficiency, energy and atmosphere, materials and resources, indoor environmental quality, and the CAD design process.
-It will also cover the integration and relationship between lean and sustainable construction.
-(WI).
+Topics include the LEED framework and its categories, such as sustainable sites, water efficiency, energy and atmosphere, materials and resources, and indoor environmental quality.
+The course examines the relationship between lean construction principles and sustainability, including their integration in design and construction processes.

 Grade Mode: Standard Letter